g-gualeni/QtNoid2/QtNoidApp/QtNoidApp.md

 ### Static Methods

-- `QString exeOrAppBundleFolder()`: returns the folder of the application executable file or of the Application Bundle on macOS.
+- `QString appExeOrAppBundleDirPath()`: returns the folder of the application executable file or of the Application Bundle on macOS.
+This is used to manage configuration files or resource files.

-- `QString appExeOrAppBundlePath()`: returns the path of the application executable file or of the Application Bundle on macOS, including the exe file name or the .app folder
+- `QString appExeOrAppBundleFilePath()`: returns the path of the application executable file or of the Application Bundle on macOS, including the exe file name or the .app folder